 St. Vincent de Paul is seeking gently used clothing, household goods, furniture and electronics which may be dropped off at their thrift shop on San Leandro Blvd. or Redux, their creative reuse facility in Alameda.
-For more information or to schedule a pick-up, please call us at (510) 638-7600.
+For more information, please call (510) 638-7600.

 9235 San Leandro Boulevard